-In summary, our findings suggest that multiple layers of monitoring capacity viz-a-viz the existence of both an audit and risk committee may impair the quality of monitoring provided by the audit committee.
-In other words, the internal busyness of the board weakens the monitoring and oversight role that audit committee plays in the quality of the financial reporting.
-The implication is that, regulators need to consider directors' commitments and busyness when making rules for mandatory establishment of risk committee.
+In summary, our findings suggest that multiple layers of monitoring capacity viz-a-viz the existence of both an audit and risk committee may impair the quality of monitoring provided by the audit quality is significant when the firm "voluntarily" adopts RC.
+Second, we find consistent results which committee.
+In other words, the internal busyness of the board weakens the monitoring and oversight role that audit committee plays in the quality of the reporting.
+The implication is regulators need to consider directors' commitments and busyness when making rules for mandatory establishment of risk committee.
 This study has international implications for regulators who have rules governing the existence and composition of committees.